adiabatic/king-kong/README.markdown

 ## Usage Instructions (OS X)

-Press Command-space to switch between your usual keyboard layout and King Kong.
+Toggle between your usual layout and King Kong by clicking on the flag in the menu bar.
+If this becomes tediously mouse-intensive:

+1. Go to System Preferences.
+1. Click on the “Shortcuts” tab.
+1. Click on “Input Sources” in the list on the left.
+1. Assign a keyboard shortcut to “Select next source in Input menu”.
+I like Ctrl-Space.

 ## Reinstallation Instructions (OS X)

-In order for OS X to rescan your .keylayout files, the timestamp on that Keyboard Layouts directory must change.
+In order for OS X to rescan your .keylayout files, the timestamp on the Keyboard Layouts directory must change.
 The easiest way to do this is:

 1. Delete the .keylayout file in your Keyboard Layouts directory of choice.
 1. Copy your new .keylayout file to either ~/Library/Keyboard Layouts/ or /Library/Keyboard Layouts/.
 (Simply overwriting the file won’t update the directory.)